glaciers-in-archives/snowman/README.md

 ##### Env

-`env` allows you to access enviroment variables from within your templates. `env` returns the value of an enviroment as a string.
+`env` allows you to access environment variables from within your templates. `env` returns the value of an environment as a string.

 ```
 env "PATH"